PRELIMINARY DRAFT โ€” This workshop is in early planning. Content may change substantially.

 The evidence landscape

-We've identified approximately 15 relevant empirical papers using various methods:
+We've identified approximately 15 relevant empirical papers, spanning several methodological approaches:

-Using grocery purchase data (Nielsen, IRI) to estimate demand systems and cross-price elasticities.
-Methods include AIDS/QAIDS models, though identification strategies vary in rigor.
+Using scanner/retail data (Nielsen, IRI) and macro time-series to estimate demand systems and cross-price elasticities.
+Methods include AIDS/QAIDS and structural discrete choice models; identification strategies vary considerably in rigor.

 Hypothetical choice experiments

 Survey-based discrete choice experiments asking consumers to choose between product bundles at different prices.
-Useful for scenarios not yet observed, but may not reflect real behavior.
+Useful for scenarios not yet observed in data, but stated choices may not reflect real purchasing behavior.

 Event studies

 Examining what happens to meat purchases when households first buy PBAs.
-Useful descriptively, but causal interpretation requires strong assumptions about timing.
+Descriptively useful, but causal interpretation requires strong assumptions about why and when households make their first PBA purchase.

 Field experiments